 - An experienced, English-speaking trek leader/guide

 - Porter service and support staff for above 4 person

 - TIMS trekking permit and national park fees

-- Tourist bus transportation: Kathmandu – Langtang – Kathmandu
+- Tourist bus/shared jeep transportation: Kathmandu – Langtang – Kathmandu

 - Staffs food, wages, accommodation and insurance coverage

 - 3 meals a day and accommodation in local lodges along the trail